EnhancedNetwork/TOHE-Docs/Advanced.md

 ## Presets

 You can save your favorite settings as presets and load them later.
 You can also share your presets with others.
 Below is a list of presets that you can use in your lobby.
-Make sure to rename the file to `com.karped1em.townofhostedited.cfg` before using it.
+Make sure to rename the file to `Options.json` before using it.

 <a href="/presets/Guesser1.cfg" download>Guesser Mode (No Judge/Sheriff Only)</a> - Drafted by: [Moe](https://github.com/0xDrMoe) <br>
 <a href="/presets/Chaos1.cfg" download>Chaos Mode (Killing Roles Enabled)</a> - Drafted by: [witch_craft_](#)

-Note: You have to put the file in the following directory: `.\Among Us\BepInEx\config` for it to work.
+Note: You have to put the file in the following directory: `TOHE-DATA\SaveData\Options.json` for it to work.
+The directory may be hidden, but you can find it if you check the 'Hidden items' box in the 'View' tab (scroll if you can't find it), or search for it in the searchbar.

-More presets coming soon!
+Wanna send in your own Preset for others to use?
+Go to #website-feedback, create a new forum post, mark it as "Preset", and send!

 ## Welcome, onFirstMeeting & onMeeting auto messages